Cross-linguistically Consistent Semantic and Syntactic Annotation of Child-directed Speech: The Universal Dependencies Scheme

 \section{The Universal Dependencies Scheme}

-Universal Dependencies \cite[UD]{nivre2016universal} is a coarse-grained syntactic dependency scheme which has quickly become the de facto standard for annotating dependencies in many languages.
+Universal Dependencies \cite[UD]{nivre2016universal,de_marneffe-21} is a coarse-grained syntactic dependency scheme which has quickly become the de facto standard for annotating dependencies in many languages.
 It is designed to establish a unified standard for dependency annotation across languages and domains, to support rapid annotation, and to be suitable for parsing and helpful for downstream language understanding tasks.
 All these design principles fit naturally with the goals of this paper.
 Moreover, in order to attain cross-linguistic applicability, UD's design conventions are often similar to those made by semantic schemes \citep{hershcovich-etal-2019-content}.

-Formally, UD uses bilexical trees, with edge labels representing syntactic relations between words.
-UD further includes conventions for annotating morphology, although only POS tags and dependency structures are addressed in this work.
-We use the UD guidelines version 1.0, as reference corpora for version 2.0 were not available at the time of annotation.\footnote{The only exception to this rule is that we attach coordinating conjunctions (\textit{cc}) to their following conjunct, as in version 2.0.
+Formally, UD uses trees in which nodes are lexical items and directed edges represent dependencies labeled with types such as subject, modifier, etc. UD further includes conventions for annotating morphology, although only POS tags, morphological features and dependency structures are addressed in this work.\footnote{\nssmod{Our rules do not invoke specific morphological features, but we retain morphological annotations from CHILDES: see \S\ref{sec:conversion}.}} We use the UD guidelines version 1.0, as reference corpora for version 2.0 were not available at the time of annotation.\footnote{The only exception to this rule is that we attach coordinating conjunctions (\textit{cc}) to their following conjunct, as in version 2.0.
 Note that it is straightforward to convert this convention to the version 1.0 convention (attach each \textit{cc} edge to the parent of its endpoint), where doing so inversely is non-trivial.}

 We will now turn to UD's treatment of frequent constructions.
 A glossary of some common UD edge types used in this paper is given in Table \ref{tab:categories}.